Skip to main content

 As a case study, let’s view the narrative around Jasmine in the 2019 remake of Aladdin.

 Princess Jasmine of the 1992 animated film is a somewhat polarizing figure within feminist discourse.
 Just as many people champion her as a girl power icon as write her off as a trophy for the male protagonist.
-Some praise her subversive and rebellious actions within the film while others find her overly objectified.
+Some praise her subversive and rebellious actions within the film while others see her as just another damsel in distress.

-Statements like these sit oddly with anyone who has seen the animated film and remembers that Jasmine does not see marriage as the only future available for her.
+This is, of course, in direct contradiction with the animated film.
+Jasmine of Aladdin '92, where she actively rejects and sabotages her father's attempts to match her with the first rich guy to walk through the door.
 Don’t get me wrong, there are grey areas within Jasmine’s character, but claiming that Jasmine “just wants to get married” is inventing controversy.
 And when invented controversy started making headlines, a lot of Disney fans were rightfully upset.

 But even Lin’s ignorant comments, ignorant as they are, can’t bear all the weight of this rewriting.
 If they do, then what do we make of people like Benj Pasek, the lyricist for the new music in the film including “Speechless."
 In “The Art of Aladdin” book, Pasek says Jasmine’s new power anthem was “a natural extension” of the character.